Ompio/Might-and-Magic-Heroes-like-Unreal-Engine-Learning-project/README.md

 - [x] **3D Camera Zoom**
   Zoom in/out with the scroll wheel using a 10-point linear zoom.
-  (Yes, it's animated with ticks — and no, I don't think it's profanation 😉)

 - [X] **Control Over Camera Focus Point By Navigating Mouse To The Edges Of The Screen**
   Basic rts camera controll.